DBertazioli/Ant-Q-KGA/README.md

 ACO with RL algorithm integration (Q-learning)
 Genetic with k-means clustering

-Applied to symmetric Traveling Salesman Problem
+Applied to symmetric Travelling Salesman Problem

 <a name="structure"></a>
 ## &#9741; &nbsp; Repo Structure